jonthesquirrel/ServerListPlus-PlaceholderAPI/README.md

 # ServerListPlus-PlaceholderAPI
-Adds PlaceholderAPI support to ServerListPlus on Spigot
+Adds a PlaceholderAPI placeholder to ServerListPlus